alan-turing-institute/reginald/README.md

 ├── azure
 │   └── Setup REGinald infrastructure on Azure
 ├── data
-│   └── Extracts from the REG handbook and wiki
-├── data_processing
-│   └── Scripts for processing data
-├── docker
+│   └── Directory to store llama-index data indexes and other public Turing data ├── docker
-│   └── Scripts for building a Docker image
+│   └── Scripts for building a Docker images for both Reginald app and Slack-bot only app ├── notebooks
-├── models
+│   └── data processing notebooks
-│   └── REGinald models (in notebooks)
+│   └── development notebooks for llama-index REGinald models └── reginald
-└── slack_bot
-    └── Python Slack bot
+    └── models: scripts for setting up query and chat engines └── slack_bot: scripts for setting up Slack bot └── scripts for setting up end to end Slack bot with query engine
 ```

 ## Slack bot

-This is a simple Slack bot written in Python that listens for @mentions in any channel it is in and responds with a simple message and an emoji.
+This is a simple Slack bot written in Python that listens for direct messages and @mentions in any channel it is in and responds with a message and an emoji.
 The bot uses web sockets for communication.

 ### Prerequisites